mozilla/marketplace-frontend-docs/docs/topics/testing.rst

       },
   });

-We require ``helpers``, which contains some boilerplate such as for initializing CasperJS.
+We require ``helpers``, which contains useful boilerplate such as for initializing CasperJS.
 We pass a path to ``startCasper`` which the page CasperJS will tell PhantomJS to initially load.
+Try to use ``startCasper`` within the ``test function`` as to keep the Casper environment isolated.

 We begin a test, named *Test Some Selector*, which takes an object.
 The ``test`` function is injected with the `CasperJS test module
 <http://docs.casperjs.org/en/latest/modules/tester.html>`_ which contains
 assertion facilities and callbacks.
 Then we run the test, but make sure that the ``test.done()`` callback is invoked at the end.